-Usage Requirements Uploading a move queue file requires either a remote connection to the library using the BlueScale web interface (RLC) or a USB device connected to the LCM or operator panel (T950B only).
+Usage Requirements Uploading a move queue file requires either a remote connection to the library using the BlueScale web interface (RLC) or a USB device connected to the LCM.

 Move Cartridges Using the BlueScale Inventory Screen

 The library uses a move queue to direct tape cartridge moves.
 The move queue lists one or more source/destination pairs, with each pair representing a single move operation.